 While the program offers benefits for many borrowers, it applies a different set of qualification guidelines and loan terms than a standard mortgage.
 Continue reading to learn how a bank statement mortgage works and the documents you are required to provide when you apply.
 Additionally, it is important to understand how the unique program requirements affect what size loan you can afford as well as the mortgage rate for a bank statement loan.

-Bank statement mortgage are provided by traditional lenders such as mortgage banks and mortgage brokers as well as private money lenders.
+Bank statement mortgages are provided by traditional lenders such as mortgage banks and mortgage brokers as well as private money lenders.
 Not all lenders offer the program but many do.
-We recommend that you shop at least four lenders to find the best loan terms.
-Additionally, when you contact lenders ask about other self-employed borrower mortgage programs they may offer.
+We recommend that you shop at least five lenders to find the best loan terms.
+Contact multiple lenders in the table below to determine if they offer bank statement mortgages or other programs for self-employed borrowers.
+Comparing lenders and loan proposals enables you to find the program and mortgage that best meet your needs.

 Bank statement mortgages are not categorized as qualified mortgages (QM) which means that lenders can apply their own qualification guidelines to applicants instead of applying a uniform set of requirements used by all lenders.
 Because of this, borrower qualification requirements for bank statement mortgages are more flexible than for standard programs and may vary by lender.
 For example, lenders may request different documents from borrowers or apply different credit score or debt-to-income ratio guidelines.
 Other lenders may allow a lower down payment.
 We recommend that borrowers contact multiple bank lenders to find the one that best meets their needs.

-If you maintain separate personal and business bank accounts, you may be required to provide twelve months of statements for both accounts, although in some cases lenders require a shorter history of statements for business accounts.
-Although a business P&L statement may not be required in this scenario borrowers may elect to provide one as additional support for their application.
+If you maintain separate personal and business bank accounts, you may be required to provide twelve months of statements for both accounts, although in some cases lenders only require three months of statements for business accounts.
+Although a business P&L statement may not be required in this scenario, borrowers may elect to provide one as additional support for their application.

 Borrowers may also have the option to provide only business account bank statements and a business P&L statement for the prior twelve months.
 In this case, the profit for the business on the P&L statement must be consistent with the deposits reflected on the statements for the business.

-Lenders typically calculate an average monthly gross income over the time period reviewed based on account deposits.
-For example, if you deposit $8,000 into your bank account every two months, your monthly gross income is calculated as $4,000 ($8,000 x 6 deposits per year = $48,000 / 12 months = $4,000 in average monthly gross income).
+With both approaches, lenders typically calculate an average monthly gross income over the time period reviewed.
+For example, if you transfer $8,000 into your personal bank account from your business account every two months, your monthly gross income is calculated as $4,000 ($8,000 x 6 deposits per year = $48,000 / 12 months = $4,000).
+As noted above, if you deposit the money you earn directly into your personal bank account instead of transferring it from a business account, the lender applies a 15% to 50% discount to your income.

-The same approach applies if deposits into your bank account are inconsistent or seasonal.
-For example, if you only work three months a year and make three deposits of $20,000 into your bank account, your monthly gross income is calculated as $5,000 ($20,000 x 3 deposits per year = $60,000 / 12 months = $5,000 in average monthly gross income).
-The lender then uses this monthly gross income figure as well as your monthly debt payments to determine what size mortgage you qualify for.
+The same approach applies if your deposits are inconsistent or seasonal.
+For example, if you only work three months a year and make three $20,000 transfers into your personal bank account from your business account, your average monthly gross income is calculated as $5,000 ($20,000 x 3 deposits per year = $60,000 / 12 months = $5,000).
+The lender uses this monthly gross income figure as well as your monthly debt payments to determine what size mortgage you qualify for.

 Your bank statements may show NSF or overdraft events.
 Most lenders permit a maximum of three NSF or overdraft events during a twelve month period.
 Borrowers may also be required to provide a letter that explains why the NSF or overdraft events occurred and how they were addressed.